 Make sure you have staff with the time and headspace to elevate your partnership initiatives.
 Where strategic, you may even create a dedicated team to manage cross-sector partnerships or embed partnership staff in key units across the organization.

 To the Extent Possible, be Flexible - Partners working across sectors are often confronted with jarringly different systems, timelines, and ways of working.
 Companies, for example, tend to move fast and face pressure to achieve (relatively) quick results.
 Development agencies, meanwhile, can be highly bureaucratic and slow to make partnership decisions; they also tend to measure results in years rather than months.

 To work well together, cross-sector partners need to come in with their eyes open, aware of each other’s different systems, constraints, and priorities.
 Where possible, flexibility can help partners meet in the middle and get things done.

 Sometimes, building an effective collaboration culture is not just about what you do, but about what you don’t do.
 To excel at collaboration, avoid these common collaboration pitfalls:

-- Don’t overpromise and underdeliver.
-It’s easy to get excited about a partnership launch or early pilot results, but seasoned teams prepare for setbacks and settle in for the long haul.
+Don’t Overpromise and Underdeliver - It’s easy to get excited about a partnership launch or early pilot results, but seasoned teams prepare for setbacks and settle in for the long haul.

-- Don’t treat partners like you’re doing them a favor.
-An insular or hierarchical mindset will swiftly undermine the success of any cross-sector partnership.
+Don’t Treat Partners like You’re Doing them a Favor - An insular or hierarchical mindset will swiftly undermine the success of any cross-sector partnership.
 Collaboration, by its very nature, demands humility, curiosity, and a win-win mentality.

-Cross-sector partnership helps leading organizations build relationships and achieve deeper results.
+Cross-sector partnerships help leading organizations build relationships and achieve deeper results.
 But it involves extensive time and effort on the part of individual staff.